wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Fix: eliminated some notices and warnings

 = 1.5 =
-* It's now possible to enable this payment method only for orders bellow a specific amount
+* It's now possible to enable this payment method only for orders below a specific amount
 * Fix: No more values passed by reference, in order to avoid "deprecated" notices from PHP
 * Fix: Bug on the option introduced on version 1.3